-- 5.16 Interconnected markets can drive constraint levels across certain key boundaries, either as sink (export) or source (import).
-The GB system presently has two interconnectors (GB-France) and Moyle (GB-NI).
-Over the coming years, this is being expanded with BritNed (1000 MW to the Netherlands) and the 500 MW East-West interconnector from Deeside to the Republic of Ireland. - 5.17 In order to model interconnected markets, a simplified stack is applied on the other end of the line, which is meeting a simplified demand profile.
-Through careful calibration this can provide better results than modelling a direct price process or constraining the flow to meet observed flow levels from history. accurately reflect interconnector flows within the model, Interconnectors flows (HVDC) will be modelled at the intraday gate closure position i.e. will be input to the model on an ex-post basis.
-This input data will be derived using Elexon settlement Final Physical Notifications (FPNs) for interconnector BMUs, excluding system/error admin accounts, minus trade volumes from NGET's Energy Trade Management System (ETMS). - 5.18 France is represented by a simple nuclear and gas stack while Ireland is modelled using a gas and coal mix. - 5.19 Netherlands is represented as a single large gas-fired generator ("BB-NL"), gas being the predominant fuel at the margin in the Netherlands.
-However as BritNed is yet to open, there is no historical data to calibrate its line flow. - 5.20 GB and Dutch forward power prices were used as the best available indicators of future BritNed line flows.
-The Peak and Off Peak GB and Dutch forward power prices provided by Platts (as of 07/02/2011) indicated that GB would net import from the Netherlands during off peak periods, while importing in summer peak and exporting in winter peak periods. - 5.21 'Wheeling charges' are also applied to interconnectors in the model.
+- 5.19 Prior to 14th September 2012 interconnected markets are modelled as follows. - 5.20 France is represented by a simple nuclear and gas stack while Ireland is modelled using a gas and coal mix. - 5.21 Netherlands is represented as a single large gas-fired generator ("BB-NL"), gas being the predominant fuel at the margin in the Netherlands.
+However as BritNed had yet to open when these simulations were initially set up, there was no historical data to calibrate its line flow.
+GB and Dutch forward power prices were used as the best available indicators of future BritNed line flows.
+The Peak and Off Peak GB and Dutch forward power prices provided by Platts (as of 07/02/2011) indicated that GB would net import from the Netherlands during off peak periods, while importing in summer peak and exporting in winter peak periods. - 5.22 'Wheeling charges' are also applied to interconnectors in the model.
 Application of this charge means that a certain price differential across the interconnector is required before such flows will occur.
 A wheeling charge has not been set in either direction across the BritNed interconnector, as there is no historical data to support calibration.
 Moreover, it is expected that the partial allocation of BritNed capacity by market coupling should lead to efficient utilisation of the interconnector.